avenirs-esr/avenirs-dsav/src/components/overlay/popovers/AvPopover/AvPopover.md

 | `trigger` | Slot for popover trigger.
 Provides `toggle` prop (function to open/close popover). |
 | `popover` | Slot for popover content.
 Provides `close` prop (function to close popover). |

+## 🚀 Storybook demos

+You can find examples of use and demo of the component on its dedicated [Storybook page](https://avenirs-esr.github.io/avenirs-dsav/storybook/?path=/docs/components-overlay-popovers-avpopover--docs).

 ## 💡 Examples of use

 ```vue